Setting up embed infrastructure

 API (Second best)

-While the Typescript SDK is the preferred method for generating signed URLs, you may not be able to leverage it if your backend is not running a Javascript runtime.
-For other languages and environments we offer a simple stateless API as an escape hatch:
+While the Typescript SDK is the preferred method for generating signed URLs, you may not be able to leverage it if your backend isn't running a JavaScript runtime.
+For other languages and environments, Omni offers a stateless API as an escape hatch:

 https://<YOUR OMNI HOSTNAME>/embed/sso/generate-url